-On one rooftop terrace this ornate brazier kept coals ready to replenish that in the many pipes in use on the restaurant roof terrace or at the outside tables in the souk walkway.
+On one rooftop terrace this ornate brazier kept coals ready to replenish those in the many pipes in use on the restaurant roof terrace, or at the outside tables in the souk walkway.

 It was Ramadan, so until sunset, the restaurants were empty.

 But later they quickly filled with visitors and locals alike.

 The squares and walkways of the Doha Old Souk became filled with couples, families, and groups of men gathered together to smoke and chat.

 The picture would not have been complete without men talking on their mobile phones.It seems to be a permanent characteristic and one wonders how a person can possibly sustain a conversation for such interminable periods.